Verus I of Vienne: Life

+Chevalier's chronology

 Chevalier, on the basis of a passage in Ado, added an earlier Verus to the traditional chronology, dating him to the reign of the Emperor Trajan:

 Chevalier further mentions him as having received a letter from Pope Pius I (c.
-140 – c.
+140–c.
 154).
-This letter of the pope is the first document mentioned by Chevalier in the Regeste dauphinois (1912), with an date estimated as around 140/155 or 142/156.
+This letter of the pope is the first document mentioned by Chevalier in the Regeste dauphinois (1912), with a date estimated as around 140/155 or 142/156.
 This document however forms part of the collection of "false privileges", which are considered to be probably spurious.